 The Customer is a Texas-based telecom company participating in the federal Lifeline Support Program and providing pre-paid cell phones and service packages to low-income individuals.

-As a part of the project, ScienceSoft’s BI consultants were to design and implement data management and analytics platform to let the Customer collect the data from multiple sources and get insights into customer behavior.
+As a part of the project, ScienceSoft’s analytics team was to design and implement data management and analytics platform to let the Customer collect the data from multiple sources and get insights into customer behavior.
 The Customer wanted the platform to analyze historical data and enable forecasting.
 Access rights were another issue to solve, as the Customer planned to provide their tenants with the access to the tenant-related analytics.

 The team also suggested using Amazon Spot Instances to reduce the costs of AWS computing resources.
 To ensure the analytical system’s scalability, they used AWS Application Load Balancers.

 Apache Kafka acted as a data streaming platform.
 There, the raw data was organized for further offload into the landing zone that was running on Amazon Simple Storage Service.
 For data storage and warehousing, Amazon Redshift was chosen, where the telemetry data from mobile phones running on Android, as well as the information from the Enterprise Resource Planning and the Home Location Register (HLR) was supplied to.

 To enable regular and ad-hoc reporting, ScienceSoft developed ROLAP cubes with 30+ dimensions and 10+ facts.
 For instance, the analytical system measured advertising impressions and click-throughs of a particular user to calculate the reward points earned.
 Another example: based on the increased number of calls to the support, the Customer could expect that the user was likely to be dissatisfied with the service.
 With no measures taken, that could lead to customer churn.